unitn-introsde2017-final-project/final-WeatherAdapter/README.md

 ## Copyright

-&copy; Made by Sándor Tibor Nagy as the final project for Introduction to Service Design and Engineering course 2016/2017 at [UNITN](http://www.unitn.it/)
+&copy; Sándor Tibor Nagy as the final project for Introduction to Service Design and Engineering course 2016/2017 at [UNITN](http://www.unitn.it/)